List of WR Committees

 TIME COMMITMENTS

-The REALTOR® PAC Trustees meet during the annual Legislative Day, the Spring and Fall Business Conferences and have meetings and/or conference calls about once monthly.
+The REALTOR® PAC Trustees meet during the annual Legislative Day, the Spring and Fall Conferences and have meetings and/or conference calls about once monthly.
 The time commitment for Trustees is about one hour a week but may be more during RPAC campaigns, event planning, etc.

 Return to Top of Section